-Call for CLP Student Fellows (2024-2025) Applications reviewed on a rolling basis
+Call for CLP Student Fellows (2025-2026) Applications reviewed on a rolling basis

 The Center on the Legal Profession Student Fellowship Program is a one-year program designed for Harvard Law School students interested in learning more about the structures, norms, and dynamics of the global legal profession.
-As a Student Fellow, you will conduct original, empirical research on the legal profession, produce scholarly pieces and short form thought leadership (essays, blogs, podcasts, videos, etc.), and receive in-depth mentorship from a dynamic community of researchers and practitioners exploring issues ranging from legal careers to diversity and inclusion to globalization to legal education to innovation.
+As a Student Fellow, you will conduct original, empirical research on the legal profession, produce scholarly pieces and short form writing or multimedia (essays, blogs, podcasts, videos, etc.), and receive in-depth mentorship from a dynamic community of researchers and practitioners exploring issues ranging from legal careers to diversity and inclusion to globalization to legal education to innovation.

-Our Student Fellowship Program includes three main components: (1) producing an independent, empirical research paper project on the legal profession with the goal of publication in a scholarly journal and/or the Center's digital magazine, The Practice; (2) creating short form written or video pieces and blog posts for the Center's various publications on a range of topics; and (3) acting as an active member of our vibrant intellectual community, including mentorship and privileged access to Center workshops, conferences, and other events.
+Our Student Fellowship Program includes three main components: (1) producing an independent, empirical research project on the legal profession with the goal of publication in a scholarly journal and/or the Center's digital magazine, The Practice or CLP's Insights blog; (2) creating short form written or video pieces and blog posts for the Center's various publications on a range of topics; and (3) acting as an active member of our vibrant intellectual community, including mentorship and privileged access to Center workshops, conferences, and other events.